 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 ATM fees are among several kinds of bank fees that can eat into your account balance over time if you don’t look out for them.

-While the total cost of making an ATM withdrawal has dropped slightly from previous years, the fees can still add up.
+The total cost of making an ATM withdrawal has increased from previous years, and the fees can really add up.
 They’re avoidable — or at least reducible — though, if you take some simple measures.

 Ways to avoid ATM fees

 1. Get cash back

 When you check out at a grocery store or other retailer, you’ll typically have the option to get cash back with the purchase.
 To get cash back, pay with a prepaid or debit card, and enter your personal identification number (PIN).
 The PIN pad will prompt you to either select an amount or enter the amount you’d like in cash back, to be withdrawn from the account associated with the card.
 Getting cash back from a store generally does not incur any fees.

 2. Find in-network ATMs

 When you use an out-of-network ATM, you may be hit with a surcharge from the bank that owns the ATM, as well as a fee from your bank for using an ATM not in its network.
 Sticking to in-network ATMs is a simple way to avoid these costs.

 An ATM owned by your bank or credit union, or one that’s within the bank’s partnered ATM network (such as Allpoint or MoneyPass), won’t charge the out-of-network fee.
 To find an in-network ATM, try using an ATM locator on your bank’s mobile app or its website.